blackhole-pro/blackhole/docs/implementation/core/03_process_orchestrator_implementation_simplified.md

-# Process Orchestrator Simplified Implementation Plan
+# Process Orchestrator Implementation Plan

-*Updated: May 20, 2025*
+*Updated: May 21, 2025*

-This document outlines a simplified implementation approach for the Process Orchestrator, the central component responsible for managing service processes in the Blackhole platform.
+This document outlines the implemented approach for the Process Orchestrator, the central component responsible for managing service processes in the Blackhole platform.

 ## Component Overview